SUSPENSION OF COURSES FROM 20TH MARCH 2020

-We at UK Road Offender Education (UKROEd) who operate, manage, administer and develop the scheme on behalf of the Police Service, agree with this position and will suspend all classroom based courses for an initial period of 12 weeks, from Friday 20th March 2020.
+We at UK Road Offender Education (UKROEd) who operate, manage, administer and develop the scheme on behalf of the Police Service, agree with this position and took the decision to suspend all classroom based courses for an initial period of 12 weeks, from 9am on Friday 20th March 2020.

 This is the right thing to do to help protect individual’s health and reduce the risks associated with a wider spread of the virus.

 We will now work with forces and course providers to establish options to deal with drivers who have already been offered a course.